Dominique Dawes

 Dominique Margaux Dawes (born November 20, 1976) is a retired American artistic gymnast.
 Known in the gymnastics community as 'Awesome Dawesome', she was a 10-year member of the U.S. national gymnastics team, the 1994 U.S. all-around senior National Champion, a three-time Olympian, a World Championship silver and bronze medalist, and a member of the gold-medal-winning "Magnificent Seven" team at the 1996 Summer Olympics in Atlanta.
 She is also the Olympic bronze medalist on floor exercise from the Atlanta games.

-She is also one of only three female American gymnasts, along with Muriel Grossfeld and Linda Metheny-Mulvihill, to compete in three Olympics and was part of their medal-winning teams: Barcelona 1992 (bronze), Atlanta 1996 (gold), and Sydney 2000 (bronze).
+She is also one of only four female American gymnasts, along with Muriel Grossfeld, Linda Metheny-Mulvihill, and Simone Biles, to compete in three Olympics and was part of their medal-winning teams: Barcelona 1992 (bronze), Atlanta 1996 (gold), and Sydney 2000 (bronze).
 Dawes is the first female gymnast to be a part of three Olympic-medal-winning teams since Ludmilla Tourischeva won gold in Mexico City (1968), Munich (1972), and Montreal (1976).
-Since Dawes, Svetlana Khorkina is the only gymnast to accomplish this feat, winning silver in Atlanta (1996) and Sydney (2000), and bronze in Athens (2004).
+Since Dawes, Svetlana Khorkina and Simone Biles are the only gymnasts to accomplish this feat.
+Svetlana winning silver in Atlanta (1996) and Sydney (2000), and bronze in Athens (2004) and Simone winning gold in Rio (2016), silver in Tokyo (2020) and gold in Paris (2024).

+In 2020 Dawes became a minority owner of The NWSL’s Washington Spirit, under the ownership of team owner Michele Kang.

+In 2024, Dawes, as first announced by ESPN’s Adam Schefter, became a Limited Partner with the Atlanta Falcons ownership group, under the head ownership of team owner Arthur Blank.